dscheerens/ngx-transloco-markup/README.md

   With this call signature you are given more control.
   First, you need to specify what token will be converted to a link by the transpiler.
   That can be anything, e.g. `'<banana>'`, `'$website'` or just `'???'` (although I would not recommend the latter).
-  Just be aware that the chosen token can collide with other transpilers that supports a similar grammar.
+  Just be aware that the chosen token can collide with another transpiler that supports a similar grammar.

   In addition to the token you will need to specify how the label and link target are resolved, via the `options` object.
   This object has two properties, `label` and `link`.